 After God made Adam from the dust of the ground, He put His mouth up to Adam’s face… and gently breathed the breath of life into his nostrils, and Adam became the first living soul.
 Genesis 2 goes on to state how God Himself went and “planted” a garden in a place called Eden, designed specifically for Adam, with every tree that is “pleasant to the sight” and that was “good for food.”

 As one who loves to plant palm trees, bamboo and other tropical vegetation, the above passage touches a deep place in my soul, painting a beautiful and intimate picture of the God of heaven and earth personally designing and building a gorgeous and life-sustaining garden for man.
 God specifically created it so that, not only are there an abundance of plants which are perfect to sustain him physically, but there were also many trees, shrubs, and flowers which were placed there by God solely for Adam to enjoy with his other senses – his eyes, his nose and his tongue.
-When I picture this garden, I envision lush green queen palms blowing slowly in a soft, warm wind.
+When I picture this garden, I envision lush green coconut palms blowing slowly in a soft, warm wind.
 I see huge, grand Canary Island date palms; purple and translucent Hawaiian Ty; thick pink, white, and yellow oleander; and waves of flowering purple, lavender and orange bougainvillea, all surrounded by endless open spaces full of thick, lush dark green grass.

 I had never noticed the fact that, after creating the garden, God gives Adam his very first job, a job, which I greatly envy.
 “The Lord God took man, and put him in the Garden of Eden to dress it and keep it.”
 (Genesis 2:15).
 What a great and innocent vocation – to tend to all of the beauty and glory that God specifically fashioned for him, all the days of his life.
 If only….